 Proposals that involve observations of bright sources are not precluded.
 However, investigators should be aware of infrared sources that may saturate the Spitzer detectors, whether they are the intended target, or whether their celestial position is near the proposed target.
-Scheduling of observations of bright sources so as not to impact other programs is a scheduling issue.
+They can also complicate scheduling in our effort to prevent observations of bright targets from impacting other programs.
 Programs with substantial numbers of bright targets (http://ssc.spitzer.caltech.edu/warmmission/propkit/som/brights) will be identified as difficult to schedule by the SSC, and their evaluation will be affected accordingly.